-From 2019-2022 expanded volunteer monitors collected 791 total phosphorus, total nitrogen, and chlorophyll a measurements on 70 lakes.
-The Expanded Program has grown over the past 4 years.
-While some lakes have come in and out over that time, we have overall maintained over 50 lakes in all years.
+From 2023-2024 expanded volunteer monitors collected 396 sets of total phosphorus, total nitrogen, and chlorophyll a measurements on 65 lakes.
+The Expanded Program has grown over the past 2 years.
+While some lakes have come in and out over that time, we have overall maintained over 50 lakes since 2019.
 The expanded lake locations are shown in Figure 3.
 They are located throughout the state but are concentrated in the northeast.
-Annual summary reports that include the minimum, maximum, and July/August mean values for total phosphorus, total nitrogen and chlorophyll a from 2019 through 2022 can be found online at https://clp.indiana.edu/.
+Annual summary reports that include the minimum, maximum, and July/August mean values for total phosphorus, total nitrogen and chlorophyll a from 2023 and 2024 can be found online at https://clp.indiana.edu/.